Home » Regions » North America » Great Plains » South Central Semi-Arid Prairies » Edwards Plateau

 This region is a large dissected limestone plateau; the terrain is much hillier in the south and east.
 Most of the region is relatively flatter, with rolling hills and broad valleys, although there are some areas of steeper ridges and canyons throughout.
 Soils are mostly mollisols, deep, fertile soils that formed under grasslands; the soils tend to be somewhat thinner on ridges and hilltops, and deeper on plains and valley floors.
 The drainage network here is sparse, but streams tend to be perennial, clear, and cool in temperature, often spring-fed.
 Streams mostly flow over a mix of bedrock, cobble, gravel, and sand.
 There is significant Karst topography throughout, with sinkholes, underground fissures, and caves, often filling with water and forming extensive aquifers that stabilize the water supply in streams even as rainfall varies seasonally.

-Historically, this region was mostly covered in either juniper-oak savanna or mesquite-oak savanna.
+Historically, this region was mostly covered in either juniper-oak savanna or mesquite-oak savanna in the drier portions.
 Dominant trees included Texas live oak (Quercus fusiformis), Texas red oak (Quercus buckleyi), and ashe juniper (Juniperus ashei).
 Dominant grasses include little bluestem (Schizachyrium scoparium), yellow indiangrass (Sorghastrum nutans), and side-oats grama (Bouteloua curtipendula).
-Plant diversity is highest in the Balcones Canyonlands in the southeast of the region, where there is more moisture availability; that region has a large portion of endemic species.
+Plant diversity is highest in the Balcones Canyonlands in the southeast of the region, where there is more moisture availability; that region has a large portion of endemic species, as well as many more moisture-loving eastern species at or near their westernmost range limits.
 A combination of fire suppression and grazing has led to a massive increase in the portion of Ashe Juniper, which is rather fire-intolerant but heavily resistant to grazing.
 Although it is native, ranchers here tend to view it as an invasive species.

 Land use here is not particularly intensive, with most of the land used for livestock grazing, including beef cattle, sheep, and goats.
 There are also extensive private lands managed for wildlife, where people earn their income from hunting leases.
 There is also significant tourism and recreation.
 Although most of the region is sparsely populated and rural, the westernmost portion of the Austin metro area is within this region, and a smaller portion of the northwesternmost portions of the San Antonio and San Marcos metro areas are also here.
 Outside of the outskirts of these larger metro areas, the largest cities located within this region are Kerrville, followed by Boerne, and Fredericksburg.
 Other towns under 10,000 people include, in descending order of population, Brady, Dripping Springs, Llano, Ozona, Sonora, Big Lake, Eden, Junction, Mason, Eldorado, Menard, and Rocksprings.
 The western portions of this region are more sparsely populated, reflecting the lack of water.